EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 ##  SEARCH

 -   To search for students by name or other criteria, add a query parameter to the URL.
 Example:   ====>>    http://127.0.0.1:8000/api/v1/students/search?q=Kihn

+##  API RESOURCE CONTROLLER

+-   When working with APIs, we can easily create a resource controller that includes methods like index(), store(), show(), update(), and destroy() to handle CRUD operations efficiently.

+-   To create an Api resource controller run this command:  ====>>   php artisan make:controller Api/v1/SchoolController -r --api .

+-   This will automatically create 5 methods: index, store, update, show, and destroy .